Skip to main content

 What does data governance mean?

-Andrea Rosales, Data Scientist at Colibri Digital, said: “Data governance helps to simplify data management within an organisation.
+Andrea Rosales, Lead Data Scientist at Colibri Digital, said: “Data governance helps to simplify data management within an organisation.
 Its primary goal is to make sure your data is not only accessible and secure but also in a format that everyone can trust.
 This involves having a clear understanding of who holds responsibility for various data assets, while ensuring accuracy, consistency, and security across data sources.”

 In this way, data governance builds a clear roadmap of data ownership.
 It considers things like: